elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-annatar.md

 If your indexers require [Flaresolverr][flaresolverr], you can add it to your existing subscription (*But you'll need to do "renew now" to avoid waiting for the 24h renewal cycle*)

 Once Flaresolverr is added to your account, configure it in Jackett simply as `http://flaresolverr:8191`

+!!! warning
+    Using indexers which require Flaresolverr **will** slow down cold queries, although you'll still benefit from instance responses for any queries already in the DB

 ### Setup Annatar